 Here, setting $v_y=0$ in the second equation and solving for the unknown time $t$, we have \begin{align*} v_y&=v_{0y}-gt \\\\ &=v_0\sin\theta-gt \\\\ 0&=(40)(\sin 60^\circ)-(9.8)(t) \\\\ \Rightarrow t&=\boxed{3.53\, {\rm s}}\end{align*} Thus, the time taken to reach the maximum height of the trajectory (path) is 3.53 seconds from the moment of the launch.
 We call this maximum time $t_{max}$.

-(b) Let the origin be at the throwing point so $x_0=y_0=0$ in the kinematic equations.
+(b) Let the origin be at the throwing point, so $x_0=y_0=0$ in the kinematic equations.
 In this part, the vertical distance traveled to the maximum point is requested.

-By substituting $t_{max}$ into the vertical distance projectile equation, we can find the maximum height as below \begin{align*} y-y_0&=-\frac 12 gt^2 +(v_0 \sin \theta)t\\ \\ y_{max}&=-\frac 12 (9.8)(3.53)^2+(40 \sin 60^\circ)(3.53)\\\\ &=61.22\quad {\rm m}\end{align*} Therefore, the maximum height the ball is reached from the base of the building is \[H=50+y_{max}=111.22\quad {\rm m}\]
+By substituting $t_{max}$ into the vertical distance projectile equation, we can find the maximum height as below \begin{align*} y-y_0&=-\frac 12 gt^2 +(v_0 \sin \theta)t\\ \\ y_{max}&=-\frac 12 (9.8)(3.53)^2+(40 \sin 60^\circ)(3.53)\\\\ &=61.22\quad {\rm m}\end{align*} Therefore, the maximum height at which the ball is reached from the base of the building is \[H=50+y_{max}=111.22\quad {\rm m}\]

 For further reading about uniform motion along the horizontal direction, see speed, velocity, and acceleration problems.

-Problem (3): A person standing on the edge of a $50-\rm m$-high cliff throws a stone horizontally with a speed of $18\,\rm m/s$.
+Problem (3): A person standing on the edge of a 50-m-high cliff throws a stone horizontally at a speed of 18 m/s.

 (a) What is the initial position of the stone?